nicholasrussellconsulting/nrc-next-carousel/README.md

 }
 ```

-## Documentation (Beta)
+## Documentation
 I plan to have more documentation in the future, and this will eventually be updated with that link.
 Everything should work exactly how you think it works, so my hope is that this documentation is not needed.
 This package is **mobile-first opinionated** meaning "mobile" is treated as default.
 If you are not taking advantage of the breakpoint system, you will be using the props called "mobile".
+If there is something that is not clear in this documentation, you might be able to find a solution by reading the .stories file in the source code for examples of prop configurations.

 ### Carousel Props
 The Carousel is made up of Frames which can be images, React components, or both (more on that later).
 The size of these frames is controlled by the aspect ratio of the image of your first Frame, therefore it's best practice to use images of the same aspect ratio to avoid stretching (alternatively you can use the `heights` prop to control the sizes of the frames).